tarikkirgin/youtube-comments-native-emojis/README.md

 # YouTube Comments Native Emojis

-Returns the native operating system emojis to the YouTube comment section.
+Browser extension that returns the native operating system emojis to the YouTube comment section.